nicoversity/unity_rworldmap/README.md

 4. In your Unity scene, create a new empty GameObject (make sure its properties are `reset`), and attach the imported `WorldGenerator.cs` script as a component.
 5. Import all generated mesh data files from your `rworldmap-unity-files` directory to your project (except for the `_init.cs` script).
 6. Open the `WorldGenerator.cs` script, and copy all contents of the `_init.cs` script to the marked location inside the `Awake()` function.
 7. Run your Unity3D application.
-All created country GameObjects are attached as Child GameObjects to the GameObject that has the `WorldGenerator.cs` as a component attached.
+All created country GameObjects are attached as Child GameObjects to the GameObject that has the `WorldGenerator.cs` as a component attached (see step 4).
 8. For further configuration of the extruded country polygons, please refer to the [Unity - PolyExtruder](https://github.com/nicoversity/unity_polyextruder) documentation.

 ## Screenshots